 All full-time and certain part-time employees of Pioneerland Library System are covered by the General Employees Plan.
-General Employees Plan members belong to either the Coordinated Plan or the Basic Plan.
-Coordinated Plan members are covered by Social Security and Basic Plan members are not.
-The Basic Plan was closed to new members in 1967.
-All new members must participate in the Coordinated Plan.
+General Employees Plan members belong to the Coordinated Plan.
+Coordinated Plan members are covered by Social Security.

-Benefits Provided
+B. Benefits Provided

 PERA provides retirement, disability, and death benefits.
 Benefits provision are established by state statute and can only be modified by the state Legislature.
+Vested terminated employees who are entitled to benefits, but are not receiving them yet are bound by the provisions in effect at the time they last terminated their public service.